eiimie/lessAIplease/README.md

 - <b>Anyone else</b> who simply doesn't want AI results for any reason!

 Please note that...
-This extension cannot get rid of <i>every</i> AI result, because some AI results are simply not tagged as AI.
+- This extension cannot get rid of <i>every</i> AI result, because some AI results are simply not tagged as AI.
-This extension also only applies to Google searches.
+- This extension also only applies to Google searches.
 Searching on Pinterest, for example, could still result in AI results.

 You can turn either setting (<i>"-ai"</i> operator or <i>"after:2022"</i> operator) off at any time in the extension's popup.
-This is useful for anybody who might not always want/need to filter out AI results, or who want to toggle betwen different search strategies.
+This is useful for anybody who might not always want/need to filter out AI results, or who want to toggle between different search strategies.

 Thank you for reading this!
 I hope you enjoy this extension.
 If you need to contact me for any reason, my information is on my profile.
 Happy surfing!